-Each motor associated with this equipment should be installed with a lockable disconnect switch located within sight of the equipment.
-No service work should be performed on or near the fans, motor, drives or inside the equipment unless motors, heaters etc. are electrically isolated.
+Each fan and pump motor associated with this equipment should be installed with a lockable disconnect switch located within sight of the equipment.
+No service work should be performed on or near the fans, motor, drives or inside the equipment unless fan and pump motors, heaters etc. are electrically isolated.